-- Sizing Down: The QQ-Tech Nano Sim Card Cutter is an example used for cutting both Mini and Micro SIMs down to Nano-sized.
+- Sizing Down: The COSMOS 3-in-1 SIM Cutter is an example used for cutting both Mini and Micro SIMs down to Nano-sized.

-- Sizing Up: For going the other way and using a smaller SIM in a device with a larger slot - adapter kits like the Silver Hill Tools Adapter Tool Kit will do the trick.
+- Sizing Up: For going the other way and using a smaller SIM in a device with a larger slot - an Adapter Kit (option 1, option 2) will do the trick.

 Cutting a SIM can be scary the first time - especially if you have never seen it done.